waflint/wflint-blog/source/_drafts/gmmk2-updates.md

 description: "I've had a Glorious GMMK2 in storage for a while.
 Let's do some basic modifications and see how it behaves!"
 ---

 For the past year or so I've been using a fullsize gen 1 GMMK for work and have recently been looking at trading it out for a new model.
-While the GMMK1 is a great value-board, especially in its barebones-chassis configuration coming in around $55, it does lack a few creature comforts (permanently attached cable, no plate foam, proprietary software).
+While the GMMK1 is a great value-board, especially in its barebones-chassis configuration coming in around $55, it does lack a few creature comforts (permanently attached cable, no plate foam, proprietary software used for config).

 <!-- more -->